NethServer/docs/administrator-manual/en/content_filter.rst

 Antivirus
 =========

-It is recommended to always enable virus scanning on the web page content.
+Web browsing can be checked for malicious content, but only for clear text HTTP protocol.
-If the proxy is configured in SSL transparent mode (:ref:`proxy_ssl-section`), virus scanning will work even on contents downloaded via HTTPS.
+If the proxy is configured in SSL transparent mode (:ref:`proxy_ssl-section`), content downloaded via HTTPS will not be scanned.

 Troubleshooting